Artists-In-Residence Talk Series

 The energizing capacity of a period in residence is unmatched; residencies provide artists with essential time and space to develop their ideas within a network of peers.
 To celebrate the artists-in-residence at the Similkameen Artist Residency and Penticton & District Community Arts Council, this talk series gives artists at both institutions an opportunity to share their practices with each other and the public.
-Each month, one artist will give a 30-minute talk in the Penticton Art Gallery Tea Room, with 30 minutes of Q&A to follow.
+Each month, one artist will give a 30-minute talk, with 30 minutes of Q&A to follow.

 Free to attend